typemeta/context/README.md

 ```

 Alternatively, we can bind this `ExtractorByName` to a name,
-which gives us a standard `Extractor`:
+which then gives us a standard `Extractor`:

 ```java
 final Extractor<Properties, String> getJavaVer = getPropVal.bind("java.version");